• Skip to primary navigation

 Heat over medium heat, stirring occasionally, until the mixture comes to a simmer.

-When the mixture starts to bubble, frequently stir the nuts for 3-4 minutes or until the liquid evaporates, the sugar mixture thickens, and the nuts are evenly coated in a glossy glaze (with very little caramel sauce left in the pan).
+When the mixture starts to bubble, keep the nuts in a single layer and frequently stir for 3-4 minutes or until the liquid evaporates, the sugar mixture thickens, and the nuts are evenly coated in a glossy glaze (with very little caramel sauce left in the pan).

 • Quickly pour the nuts onto the prepared baking sheet and separate them with a spatula.
 Let them cool completely.